-These themes were reflected in a concerted attempt of the Nationalist Party (NP) and other Afrikaner nationalist organisations after 1936 to present a unified conception of the "communist menace" to the Afrikaner people and to volkseenheid, and to attack communism's influence in the white labour movement.
+These themes were reflected in a concerted attempt of the NP and other Afrikaner nationalist organisations after 1936 to present a unified conception of the "communist menace" to the Afrikaner people and to volkseenheid (people's unity), and to attack communism's influence in the white labour movement.
 The background to this initiative was the formation of the South African Trades and Labour Council (SAT&LC), a trade union federation to which such important trade unions as the Mine Workers' Union (MWU) and the Garment Workers' Union (GWU) were affiliated.
 The SAT&LC facilitated the exposure of white trade unionists, including Afrikaners, to militant socialist ideas.
 Some of these Afrikaner workers were even sent to the Soviet Union in order to experience the benefits of a workers' state for themselves.
 Encouraged by the Comintern, left-wing labour organisations such as the SAT&LC were by the mid-1930s supporting the formation of the United People's Front (UPF) against Fascism, which was to include all members of the working class.
-This movement actively propagated the breaking down of racial barriers among the working class and promoted the inclusion of Afrikaans-speaking workers in the Front.
+This movement actively propagated the breaking down of racial barriers among the working class and promoted the inclusion of Afrikanes-speaking workers in the Front.

 Given the prejudice of some Afrikaner intellectuals against the "threat" of non-racialism propagated by the communists, the events related above provided a trigger for the formation of Christian-nationalist alternatives to "communist" trade unions.
-Leading young Afrikaner cultural entrepreneurs such as Piet Meyer, Nico Diederichs, Eric Louw and Albert Hertzog - all members of the NP and the elitist Afrikaner Broederbond (AB) - returned from extensive stays in Europe and America, where they were exposed to extreme forms of anti-Bolshevik and anti-Semitic sentiments.
-They became the leading proponents of the idea that Afrikaner workers should be protected against the "threats" of liberal-capitalism and communism.
-Under the guidance of Hertzog the Nasionale Raad van Trustees (NRT) was created in an effort to purify unions such as the MWU and the GWU of their "communistically inclined" Jewish leadership and to "save" Afrikaner workers from the "baneful influence" of communism and non-racialism.
-12
+Leading young Afrikaner cultural entrepreneurs such as Piet Meyer, Nico Diederichs, Eric Louw and Albert Hertzog -

+12 A. van Deventer and P. Nel, "The Sate and 'Die Volk", pp. 65, 78.